madhesh281207/Personal-expense-tracker/README.md

 - Local Storage

 ## How to Run

-1. Download or clone the repository.
+1. Download or clone this repository.
-2. Open the project folder in VS Code.
+2. Extract the ZIP file (if downloaded as ZIP).
-3. Install the **Live Server** extension.
+3. Open `index.html` in any modern web browser (Google Chrome, Microsoft Edge, Firefox, etc.).
-4. Right-click `index.html` and select **Open with Live Server**.
+4. Start adding your income and expense transactions.

 ## Future Enhancements
 - User authentication